borkshop/kni/MANUAL.md

 Options, starting with plus or asterisk, have a special notation and use the additional symbols `[` and `]`.
-The form of this notation denotes text that is part of the narrator’s answer, question, and a part that is common to both.
+The form of this notation denotes text that is part of the narrator's answer, question, and a part that is common to both.

 ```